wmde/WikidataBuilder/README.md

 ## TODOs

+* Add ability to use composer with github OAuth tokens to avoid github api limits
 * Support pushing build result to git repos
 * Think about how to support npm and bower packages